At the start of 2021. NLnet decided to sponsor development of modular FPGA board ULX4M (Successor of EMARD ULX3S).

 After SerDes confirmation it was time to order the v002 board!

-Prices of 6 layer boards on a small scale are double then 4 layers – but that will not be a problem once we get a bigger order…
+Prices of 6 layer boards on a small scale are more then double of a 4 layer – but that will not be a problem once we get a bigger order…

 5pcs.
 4 Layer price €63.30 – ENIG – BLACK – 0.2/0.4mm